 Treatment for skin cancer in Charlotte, NC

 If you are concerned that a skin irregularity or a mole may be cancerous, you should see a dermatologist as soon as possible.
 Dermatology Specialists of Charlotte can provide the most effective treatment, while you experience a caring and professional environment.
-Dr. Nixon and Dr. Haught are board certified dermatologists whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and cosmetic concerns.
+Dr. Nixon is a board certified Charlotte dermatologist whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and reliable cosmetic dermatology concerns.

-Dermatology Specialists of Charlotte also offers medical, cosmetic, and surgical dermatology; including removal of skin cancer.
-They provide a full range of cosmetic offerings such as skin tightening, fat reduction, chemical peels, Botox treatments, microdermabrasion, and more.
-They provide treatment for both adult and pediatric patients.
-Call their office today for a skin care evaluation and analysis of your sun damaged skin, or any other skin condition.
+Dermatology Specialists of Charlotte also offers medical, reliable cosmetic dermatology, and surgical dermatology; including removal of skin cancer.
+We provide a full range of cosmetic offerings such as skin tightening, fat reduction, chemical peels, Botox® treatments, microdermabrasion, and more.
+We provide treatment for both adult and pediatric patients.
+Call our office today for a skin care evaluation and analysis of your sun damaged skin, or any other skin condition.